top of page

 Scripture as Our Authority

-We hold that the Holy Scriptures, consisting of the Tanakh (Old Testament) and the B’rit HaDashah (New Testament), are the only infallible, inerrant, and authoritative Word of YHWH (2 Timothy 3:16-17).
-We believe that “man shall not live by bread alone, but by every word that proceeds from the mouth of Elohim” (Deuteronomy 8:3, Matthew 4:4).
+We affirm that the Holy Scriptures—comprising the Tanakh (Old Testament) and the B'rit HaDashah (New Testament)—are the inspired, inerrant, and infallible Word of YHWH.
+As it is written, "All Scripture is God-breathed and is useful for teaching, rebuking, correcting, and training in righteousness" (2 Timothy 3:16-17).
+We believe that humanity is called to live "by every word that proceeds from the mouth of Elohim" (Deuteronomy 8:3; Matthew 4:4).

 The Name of the Creator